Silicon Valley HQ

-To implement an effective, user-centered site design, organizations must remain mindful of their target audience.
+To implement an effective, user-centered site design, organizations must remain mindful of their client target audience.
 B2B tech companies should consider three buyer personas when planning a website content strategy.

-First there are the potential primary Users of your product that often span engineers, analysts, and marketers.
-Then there are your prospect’s executive-level Decision Makers, who dictate whether a product will be purchased for their organization’s use.
+First, there are the potential primary Users of your product that often span engineers, analysts, and marketers.
+Then, there are your prospect’s executive-level Decision Makers, who dictate whether a product will be purchased for their organization’s use.
 In between are Recommenders, who are managers that carry influence with the decision-makers.
 Your content should target each of these roles, their motivations, and the various points where they overlap to maximize value from your website.

 When designing an effective visual sitemap, you should be mindful of the capabilities of your content management system and how well it organizes content types.
-Most modern CMS platforms are capable of delivering customizable menus as well as the taxonomy and tagging tools to execute your site’s redesigned structure.
+Most modern CMS platforms are capable of delivering customizable menus as well as the taxonomy and tagging tools to execute your redesigned website structure.
 But they all approach it differently, and it’s best to know how your CMS approaches it.

 Very often, a site’s redesign may target multiple structural changes to how information is organized, but your CMS is likely predetermined.
-As your visual sitemap forms an effective strategy for your organization and its content, be sure your CMS is capable of implementing those changes.
+As your visual sitemap forms an effective strategy for your organization and its content, be sure your CMS tool is capable of implementing those changes.

 Unlike its HTML and XML counterparts, a visual sitemap is an unseen resource as far as search engines and potential prospects are concerned.
-But even as they primarily function as a planning document, the insights gained from these five areas of focus will be clear in the results generated by your website.
+But, even as they primarily function as a planning document, the insights gained from these five areas of focus will be clear in the results generated by your website.